-5. Dribbling is essential
+5. Dribbling is Essential

 It does not matter what position you play, you must learn to dribble and dribble well.
 Ball handling is an essential skill for the game of basketball.
 Even if you are not a primary ball handler, you will be expected to handle the rock in some situations.
 Coaches love a player that can initiate or finish a fast break.
 Practice dribbling just as much as your shooting, and combining them would be even better.

-6. Core work is important
+6. Core Work is Important

 We all want to jump higher.
 It is one of our goals in basketball at all times.
 Working your legs is not the only way to add inches to your vertical leap.
 Training your core muscles is one of the ways that a lot of people don’t realize leads to a higher vertical.
 These central muscles stabilize and control your body as you are jumping.
 The stronger your abs and back are, the more likely you will get up higher.

-7. Defensive footwork is essential
+7. Defensive Footwork is Essential

-Every player steps on to the court ready to make their defender look silly, but have they focused enough on not looking silly themselves?
+Every player steps onto the court ready to make their defender look silly, but have they focused enough on not looking silly themselves?
 Defensive footwork is overlooked as an area that can be trained, but it must be trained.
 As an elite player, you will be expected to dominate on both ends of the court.
 As your agility and speed increase, you need to learn defensive positioning and the footwork necessary to stay in front of anyone you guard.

-8. Make adjustments over time
+8. Make Adjustments

 Don’t get stuck in your ways.
 If you get stagnant in your training, whether shooting or lifting, your body will adapt to the regimen and not give you any more gains.
 Challenge yourself to be better every time you train any part of your game.
 If you are deficient in an area, work on it harder and make little adjustments till you get it right.